Richard-Hyde Menke

 Richard-Hyde Menke, also known as Khyde Menke, (born 9 January 1985) is a Nauruan politician.

 Career

 In the 2019 parliamentary election, Menke was elected to represent the Meneng Constituency.
 On 28 August, President Lionel Aingimea as deputy minister for Education and the Naoero Postal Services Corporation.
 Menke was re-elected in the 2022 election.
 On 27 September, President Russ Kun appointed Menke as minister for Education, Sports, the Naoero Postal Services Corporation, and Nauru Sports Development Incorporated.

-Hunt was unseated in the 2025 election.
+Menke was unseated in the 2025 election.